Our Team

 Foster Navigator

 Danielle joined Friends of Foster Children in 2022 as a Connections Specialist, but is now serving as the FFC Foster Navigator and Recruiter.
-With over 6 years of experience working within the dependency system, Danielle is able to apply her knowledge and experience to better serve and support the foster parent’s who care for the Palm Beach County’s foster children.
+With nearly a decade of experience working within the dependency system, Danielle is able to apply her knowledge and experience to better serve and support the foster parent’s who care for the Palm Beach County’s foster children.
 She understands that children need a loving and supportive home to be successful, and that starts with supported foster parents.
 Danielle is dedicated to spreading the word within our community about the need for more licensed foster homes, and you will often catch her at events doing just that.
 Danielle has big dreams of finding families to foster older youth and teens, a population that she holds very near to her heart.

 Jakinda B.